 Cash for the Trip

-Michael needed to send his son on a long journey.
+Michael needed to send his young son on a long journey.
 He prepared everything the boy would require for the trip, including a wallet with cash to pay for various expenses on the way.

 As they started out early the next morning, the boy suddenly looked nervous.
 "Father, where is the money purse you prepared for me?
 I will need it for my expenses on the road!"